securityvoid/ynab-mcp-server/README.md

 ## Security

-This project has been **audited for security** and no backdoors or vulnerabilities were found.
-Key points:
+This project is designed with security in mind:
 - The YNAB API token is only read from the environment and is never logged, printed, or sent to any third party (including LLMs).
 - All network activity is limited to the official YNAB API.
 - No shell commands, dynamic code execution, or arbitrary file/network access is present.